 Dogs that are not obedient can pose a danger to others.
-Whether you have an Australian Terrier or a German Shepherd, if they are not trained to respond to your commands, they can cause trouble.
+Whether you have an Australian Terrier, a Blue Boston Terrier, or a German Shepherd, if they are not trained to respond to your commands, they can cause trouble.
 With proper training, not only will you be more confident of your dog being around children, other dog owners and other dogs, but you can also minimise the risk of them getting lost or injured.
 A dog that is not trained to respond to its owner’s commands is much more likely to run away from you which could result in them being hit by a car, ending up in a fight with another dog or even being stolen.

 A dog that is unsociable, difficult and not well-trained will be much more difficult to put into kennels should you want to go away on a trip.
 While you might like the idea of taking your dog with you everywhere that you go, this is not always feasible and from time to time, you will need to leave your dog with a trusted friend, family member or at your local dog kennels.
 If your dog fails to respond to commands and does not do what they are told, it can make finding someone to look after them very difficult.
 This can have a huge impact on your social life moving forward and is something you try to avoid at all costs.

 Remember That You Can Teach An Old Dog New Tricks